Open Source Conference GW OSCON

 Keynote Speakers

-Be inspired by these leaders of the open source community, from our university, the Washington DC area, and beyond (more speakers to be announced soon).
+Be inspired by these leaders of the open source community, from our university, the Washington DC area, and beyond.

 Prof. Keith Crandall